yuanchuan/sveltekit-autoimport/README.md

 ## Prefix

-All components can be prefixed with a given name.
+Components can be prefixed with a given name.

 ```js
 autoImport({